-The Palace of Fine Arts is free to visit.
-It's located in the Marina District of San Francisco.
+The Palace of Fine Arts is free to visit, located in the Marina District of San Francisco.

-It was also intended to showcase San Francisco's recovery after the 1906 earthquake.
+The fair was also intended to showcase San Francisco's stunning recovery after the devastating 1906 earthquake.

 10 best things about the Palace of Fine Arts

 1. It's FREE to explore the structure and grounds of the Palace of Fine Arts.

 2. The Palace of Fine Arts is the only building still standing from ten palaces constructed during the Panama Pacific Exhibition in 1915.